Mile High Comics

-Mile High Comics is an online retailer and comic book store founded by Chuck Rozanski.
+Mile High Comics is an online retailer and comic book store based in Denver, Colorado.
+Founded by Chuck Rozanski in 1969 as a mail-order business, the company opened its first retail store in Boulder, Colorado, in 1974.
+It later expanded to multiple locations in Colorado and California.
+As of 2024, it operates a single location, the Jason Street Mega Store in Denver.

 History

 Origins

 Rozanski started Mile High Comics in 1969, when he was 13 years old, selling back issues of comic books out of his parents' Colorado Springs basement by running mail-order ads in the magazine Rocket's Blast Comicollector.

 The first Mile High Comics retail location opened in Boulder, Colorado, in 1974 with 10,000 comics and $800 in cash.
 By 1977, it had expanded to four stores in the greater Denver area.

 Edgar Church Collection

 In December 1977, Rozanski purchased the Edgar Church Collection, the largest and highest-quality Golden Age comics collection ever discovered.
 The cache had been preserved due to the unvarying 60-degree temperature and minimal humidity, and consisted of 16,000 comic books dating from 1937 to 1955, including the first Superman comic and the first Marvel comic.
 The purchase of the Church Collection helped Mile High Comics expand its influence nationally and helped bring a geometric rise to the price of rare comic books, which became a legitimate investment.

 In c.
 1986, Rozanski sold a batch of comics from the Church Collection and used the profits to put a down payment on a 22,000 square-foot warehouse.